 Templates

 Templates are the foundational files that define the layout of different types of pages on your WordPress site.
-Templates are stored in the /templates folder and are defined with an HTML file.
+Templates are stored in the /templates

 Each template file corresponds to a specific type of content or page, such as a single post, a page, an archive, or the homepage.
 Ollie’s template files include:

-• single.html: The template for individual posts.
+: The template for individual posts.search.html

-• search.html: The template for displaying search results.
+: The template for displaying search results.page.html

-• page.html: The template for static pages.
+: The template for static pages.archive.html

-• 404.html: The template for 404 error pages.
+: The template for 404 error pages.page-no-title.html

-• page-with-sidebar.html: The template for adding a sidebar to the standard page design.
+: The template for adding a sidebar to the standard page design.

 In the WordPress editor, you can edit templates and create new ones by going to Appearance → Editor → Templates.